-This journal aims to publish original high quality research work.
-Submission of manuscript to this journal indicates that the study has not been published anywhere or not been submitted elsewhere for publication.
-If author(s) are using any part of published paper (in English or any other language), they should give proper reference or in any case, if required they should get permission from the previous publisher or copyright holder (whichever is suitable).
+This journal aims to publish original high-quality research work.
+Submission of a manuscript to this journal indicates that the study has not been published anywhere or not been submitted elsewhere for publication.
+If author(s) are using any part of a published paper (in English or any other language), they should give a proper reference or in any case, if required they should get permission from the previous publisher or copyright holder (whichever is suitable).

-Plagiarism policy of this journal is mainly inspired from the plagiarism policy of The Nature.
+Plagiarism policy of this journal is mainly inspired by the plagiarism policy of The Nature.
 Plagiarism policy of this journal is described below:

 1. Plagiarism is when an author attempts to pass off someone else's work as his or her own.
 This journal also adopted IEEE definition of plagiarism to deal such cases.
 It defines plagiarism as "the reuse of someone else’s prior ideas, processes, results, or words without explicitly acknowledging the original author and source.”

 2. Plagiarism can be said to have clearly occurred when large chunks of text have been cut-and-pasted.
 Such manuscripts would not be considered for publication in a SDI journal.
 Papers with confirmed plagiarisms are rejected immediately.

 3. But minor plagiarism without dishonest intent is relatively frequent, for example, when an author reuses parts of an introduction from an earlier paper.